How do I increase my scholarship funding?

 Award Increase Requests must be submitted through the Scholar Portal.
 You must upload the following with your request:

 - A Classification of Instructional Program (CIP) letter from your college or university

 - An unofficial transcript from the school whose program you have been admitted into that demonstrates you’ve earned the minimum credits required from the college you are completing your degree from

 Do not mail CIP and unofficial transcripts.

 What is a CIP code?

 The Classification of Instructional Program (CIP) code is a national classification system for all majors, minors, options, and courses.

+WSOS uses the CIP code, not the name of the program, to identify majors.
 All majors have a CIP code.
-Universities and colleges may have the same CIP code for a major, but the name of the major/program may be displayed differently depending on the institution and department.
-WSOS references CIP codes as they are same across all institutions.
+Universities and colleges may have the same CIP code for a major, but the name of the major/program may be different.

 - University of Washington – Tacoma: Information Technology